 Maine’s cell phone and texting laws are somewhat loose compared to other states.
 As of January 2011, the Governors Highway Safety Association reports that it is against the law to drive distracted in Maine.
 However, Maine only bans cell phone and text messaging for drivers 17 and under as a primary offense.
 For all other drivers it is considered a secondary offense in which another law has to be violated in order to ticket.

 Texting is one of the most dangerous kinds of distracted driving because it involves all three categories mentioned previously.
 Texting while driving takes your mind off of driving, your hands off the steering wheel, and your eyes off the road all at the same time.

 Maine drivers are urged to make a New Year’s resolution for 2011: Don’t text or talk while driving.
 Set the standard to be safer drivers this year in hopes of making the roadways safer for you and your loved one.
 Abstinence from distraction could just save a life in 2011.

 If you or a loved one has been injured in a Maine automobile accident, contact the Maine injury lawyers at Peter Thompson & Associates for assistance.
-For a free and confidential appointment call 1-800-804-2004.
+For a confidential appointment call 1-800-804-2004.